 ** The setting — Olapa Tavena — I chose for the story, that is.
 Although it’s true that a Nagovisi woman was killed by an American warplane in her garden in November 1943, the incidents in “Fireflies Killed Her” are entirely fictional.

 *** The real demon Topegina lives near where “Fireflies Killed Her” is set.
-But so that Lunta and Elliot could meet in her territory (and Elliot read his mail there), I moved her.
+But so that Lunta and Elliot could meet in her territory (in the story "I'm Going to Sovele"), I moved her.